#6 of 10 Things

-I’ve created a Develop preset, with my Lens Correction settings, and apply it during import!
+I’ve created a Develop preset with my Lens Correction settings and apply it during import!

 I love letting Lightroom do things for me automatically!

 My recommendation for where to start (and end) when editing.

-Hope you enjoyed todays installment.
+I hope you enjoyed today’s installment.

 Not going to want to miss it.
 Seriously.